csgryfe/PlantPals/README.md

 SYSC 3010 Plant Pals project repository

 Plant Pals - Plant Monitoring and Watering made easy

-	 <->SYSC 3010
-	<->Group M6
+Contributors:

-Caleb Gryfe            [101009798]
+Caleb Gryfe

-Tareq Muhammad         [100954008]
+Tareq Muhammad

-Emma Maddock           [100996472]
+Emma Maddock

-Steven Nash            [----------]
+Steven Nash

 12/07/2017

 ------------------------------------------------------------------------------------------------------------------------------
-To operate this system in a similar fashion as we have done, you will require 2 Raspberry pi's and an Arduino with internet connection.
+To operate this system in a similar fashion as we have done, you will require 2 Raspberry pi's, an Arduino, and an internet connection.

 Additional Hardware used: